Racial Violence Has Not Made It Into the Conversation about Race

 Yet, the racial aspect of the "flash mob" phenomenon is not seriously covered in the mainstream media.
 This is proof of systematic racial bias in reporting, and a failure of leadership across the board in our society.
 The mainstream media is in effect using a filtering process that downplays violence by blacks against whites.
 The result is that a significant social problem is not being addressed.

 The media filtering process undermines society's interest in safety.
-When the majority ethnic group is being attacked in potentially catastrophic racial group violence, the press has a duty to report the underlying facts.
+When any ethnic group is subjected to group violence, the press has a duty to report the underlying facts.
 Flash mobs are the closest our nation has come to widespread racial strife in over 50 years.
 Flash mobs, if unaddressed, will evolve into further racist attacks against whites.
 By failing to report acts of ethnic violence, by any race, the press fails part of its role in our democracy.
 Moreover, if our legal, political, and academic leadership had more intellectual and moral integrity, the "flash mob" would be taken as seriously as "hate speech," racial profiling, and other non-violent offenses against minority feelings.

 Kitty Caparella and Stephanie Farr, Another Flash Mob Rocks South Street; In the 'Tsunami,' Chants of 'Burn the City!', Philadelphia Daily News, Mar 22, 2010.
 8.